Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Introduction

 It is easy to see that the connectedness of $\bs F$ is equivalent to the condition that, starting from any two points of $\bs G$, the trajectories of two independent instances of the Markov chain on $\bs G$ intersect a.s.
 We weaken this condition as follows, and also show that there are either one or infinitely many components.

-\begin{definition}[Collision Property] In \Cref{model1}, we say that a sample $(G,o)$ satisfies the \defstyle{path-collision property} (resp. \defstyle{infinite path-collision property}) if the paths of two independent copies $(\bs X_n)_n$ and $(\bs X'_n)_n$ of the Markov chain on $G$ started from $o$ and with kernel $K$ collide (resp. collide infinitely many times) a.s., where a collision means $(m,n)\in\mathbb N^2$ such that $\bs X_m=\bs X'_n$ (note that the starting points are excluded). \end{definition}
+\begin{definition}[Intersection Property] In \Cref{model1}, we say that a sample $(G,o)$ satisfies the \defstyle{path-intersection property} (resp. \defstyle{infinite path-intersection property}) if the paths of two independent copies $(\bs X_n)_n$ and $(\bs X'_n)_n$ of the Markov chain on $G$ started from $o$ and with kernel $K$ intersect (resp. intersect infinitely many times) a.s., where an intersection means $(m,n)\in\mathbb N^2$ such that $\bs X_m=\bs X'_n$ (note that the starting points are excluded). \end{definition}